+A.2 on whether non-active BWP is also taken into account if shortest periodicity of SR periodicities in the SR configuration is used as the unit, all company think all configured BWP should be taken into account except one company think more discussion needed.

+Proposal 8: all configured PUCCH including non-active BWP are taken into account if shortest periodicity of SR periodicities in the SR configuration is used as the unit for sr-ProhibitTimer.

 ForlogicalChannelSR-ProhibitTimer and logicalChannelSR-Prohibit that prohibit the trigger of SR, since no other options were proposed in the contributions starting point should be LTE baseline that logicalChannelSR-ProhibitTimer is per MAC entity and logicalChannelSR-Prohibit can be set per LCH.

 Q5: do companies agree logicalChannelSR-ProhibitTimer is per MAC entity and logicalChannelSR-Prohibit is set per LCH as in LTE?